ginolatorilla/python3-template/README.md

 This project can be installed to your system or virtual environments via `pip install .` or `./setup.py install`.
 To know more, see the [setuptools documentation](https://setuptools.readthedocs.io/en/latest/userguide/index.html).

-This project supports an optional feature for coloured console outputs with this install command: `pip install .[pretty]`.

 Finally, take ownership of this template project and replace this README!

 ## Maintaining this Project